 Natural-Looking Breast Reconstruction Results in Austin, TX

-A profunda artery perforator (PAP) flap or transverse upper gracilis (TUG) flap at Austin Plastic & Reconstructive Surgery is like the DIEP flap in that no implant is required since Dr. Christine Fisher uses tissue taken from a donor site to achieve breast reconstruction.
+A profunda artery perforator (PAP) flap or transverse upper gracilis (TUG) flap at Austin Plastic & Reconstructive Surgery is like the DIEP flap in that no implant is required since your surgeon uses tissue taken from a donor site to achieve breast reconstruction.
 A PAP flap is a thigh lift flap that takes no muscle and has a well-hidden scar in a different location.
 While implants ultimately need to be replaced, your own healthy, living tissue used to create a new breast does not.

 Austin Plastic & Reconstructive Surgery